Birmingham Public Schools

 As required by the Environmental Protection Agency, Birmingham Public Schools provides the community with information regarding the Storm Water Management Program.

-Birmingham Public Schools is committed to our environment and will strive to be good stewards of the land within our jurisdiction and to use appropriate Best Management Practices to contribute to the improvement of water quality within the Rouge River Watershed where they are located.
+Birmingham Public Schools is committed to the environment and strives to be a good steward of the land within its jurisdiction and to use appropriate Best Management Practices to contribute to the improvement of water quality within the Rouge River and Clinton River Watersheds where the district is located.

 Birmingham Public Schools is committed to practicing sound stormwater management practices and to observance and adherence to all local, state and federal stormwater rules and regulations.